V2grad/Organizer/README.md

 Multi-semester course organizer, built with [![Vuejs](https://img.shields.io/badge/vue.js-2.x-green.svg)](https://vuejs.org) and [![Bootstrap-vue](https://img.shields.io/badge/Bootstrap--Vue-2.0.0-blue.svg)](https://bootstrap-vue.js.org/).

-Online Demo for Dummy Branch: https://dummy.plan.v2grad.org
+Online Demo for Dummy Branch: https://dummy.plan.v2grad.ga

 ## Why Dummy?

 YACS API sometimes breaks and causes APP init error.
 We would like to have a usable demo regardless the data source/external services.

-**Do Checks the [Mater Branch](../../tree/master) if you want to see our latest update with YACS**
+**Do Checks the [Master Branch](../../tree/master) if you want to see our latest update with YACS**

 **NOTE:** If you want to develop/use this project on your own, check out our [wiki](../../wiki).